 This year, Rachel Chavkin won her first Tony Award for her direction of Anaïs Mitchell's folk opera Hadestown, making her, remarkably, only the fourth woman to win the Tony Award for Best Direction of a Musical in the Tony Awards’ 73-year history.

-This year, Rebecca Taichman won her first Tony Award for her direction of Paula Vogel’s Indecent, making her, remarkably, only the sixth woman to win the Tony Award for the Direction of a Play in the Tony Awards’ 71-year history.
-In celebration of Taichman’s achievement—and of her newest Broadway gig: the revival of J.B.
-Priestley’s Time and the Conways—we look back at the talented directors who paved the path for women in directing.
-These nine women won Tony Awards for Direction of a Play or Musical—five of them winning for their Broadway debuts—and four join Taichman in mounting work on Broadway this season.
+In celebration of Chavkin’s achievement—and of her upcoming gigs (including a Moby-Dick musical with Dave Malloy and the in-development Lempicka)—we look back at the talented directors who paved the path for women in directing.
+These 10 women won Tony Awards for Direction of a Play or Musical—five of them winning for their Broadway debuts.

 Julie Taymor & Garry Hynes, 1998